cassiebuhler/cassiebuhler.github.io/_pages/research.md

 My earlier research concentrated on nonlinear optimization, where I developed methods to efficiently solve large-scale optimization problems and explored the intersection of optimization and machine learning.

 Midway through my PhD, I became more concerned with AI’s impact on society.
 As such, I shifted focus to align my work with environmental applications and began developing optimization frameworks to aid conservationists.
-In particular, my work leverages computational methods to support spatial planning and decision-making for biodiversity conservation.
+In particular, my work leverages computational methods (AI, optimization, etc) to support planning and decision-making for biodiversity conservation.

-## Projects & Publications
+## Current Projects

 ### Exploring Innovation in Biodiversity Conservation Decision-Making Through Open Science and Generative AI